Despite fears, no racism recorded midway through Russia's World Cup

 “We know that during the World Cup period, the population sort of understand that they are in the spotlight,” Powar said.
 “The world is watching.”

-Alexei Smertin, the Russian Football Union’s anti-discrimination inspector, did not immediately respond to a request for comment.
+Alexei Smertin, the Russian Football Union’s anti-discrimination inspector, said Russia had received positive feedback from visiting teams, fans and officials.

+“Before the World Cup, there were a lot of fears on the part of foreign media, and we’re glad that after arriving here all the negative stereotypes were destroyed, everyone saw the diversity of Russia and our hospitality,” he said.

 With the knockout stage beginning on Saturday, fans from the 16 remaining teams are eager for the tournament to remain racism-free.